Why Should You Care About Armadillos?

 Even though they’re not a substantial risk for transmitting diseases or pathogens, their reduced body temperatures cause them susceptible to a host of diseases.
 They’re used in laboratory studies for leprosy research.
 Again, the low body temperature makes them more vulnerable to the disease.
 This is not a concern unless their meat is eaten uncooked or handled without appropriate hand-washing methods.
 This is generally not a problem for most people.

 Trapping and removing armadillos from your property is the only solution to the problems they produce.
 Unlike other creatures, armadillos don’t respond to bait, making it a bit more difficult to coax into a trap.
 With a little patience and sufficient experience, they may be properly eliminated.
 Most prove to be ineffective, such as the very popular use of moth balls.
 Moth balls aren’t capable of deterring armadillos although they’re exceptional human deterrents.
 The very first step in discouraging armadillos from the yard should be to rid the area of their primary attractant and food source: grubs and bugs.
-This may be achieved by using pesticides or calling your regional pest or Snake Removal professional.
+This may be achieved by using pesticides or calling your regional pest or Melbourne Wildlife Control professional.
 Since they mostly find their way around by scent, homes that have dogs seem to be less affected by armadillos